Lighting up the LHC with Dark Matter: A new search channel at the LHC

 In order to suppress backgrounds, we anticipate that additional event selection cuts will be necessary.
 In particular, cuts on $\ptgamma$ more stringent than the $\ptgamma > 10\,$GeV requirement we have made this far may be necessary to sufficiently suppress electromagnetic backgrounds, and additional $\MET$-cuts might be required to suppress backgrounds arising from events with mis-measured jet energies.
 In \fig{fig:kinematics2}, we present a table of selection efficiencies for signal events if additional cuts on \ptgamma and \MET over our initial criteria ($p_T^j > 100\,$GeV, $p_T^\gamma > 10\,$GeV) are made.
-For example, requiring $\MET > 150\,$GeV and $\ptgamma > 40\,$GeV leads to a signal event selection efficiency of $15\,\%$.
+For example, requiring $\MET > 150\,$GeV and $\ptgamma > 40\,$GeV leads to a signal event selection efficiency of $16\,\%$.

 In the right panel of \fig{fig:kinematics2}, we show a 2D-histogram of the distribution of signal events for our benchmark point in the \MET vs \ptgamma plane.
 We observe no significant correlation in the distribution of \ptgamma and \MET.
 Thus, simple cuts on \ptgamma or \MET are likely not the most effective way of searching for such signals.
 In order to suppress backgrounds sufficiently, we anticipate that a multi-variate analysis of the final state using the kinematics of all visible objects (the photon, the soft visible decay products of the $\chaone$, and the ISR jet) together with \MET will be necessary.
 Furthermore, the new technical capabilities installed at the LHC during the long shutdown preceding Run~3 now allow for non-trivial multi-object triggers with considerably lower thresholds than more traditional \ptgamma-only or \MET-only triggers.
 A combined \ptgamma and \MET trigger would be particularly useful to search for the soft-photon + \MET final states arising from $(pp \to \chitwo + \chaone + j)$ events at the LHC when the $\chitwo$ decays radiatively.
+We note that the analysis presented in this work is aimed at motivating future studies and searches for the yet unexplored radiative decay signatures.
+To fully utilize these new signatures in collider searches, dedicated studies of the proposed signal and the SM background should be performed to decide the most promising signal topology and the event selection strategies.